Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-g-parm.rst

       - Set by drivers and applications, see :ref:`parm-flags`.
     * - struct :c:type:`v4l2_fract`
       - ``timeperframe``
-      - This is the desired period between successive frames output by the driver, in seconds.
+      - This is the woke desired period between successive frames output by the driver, in seconds.
     * - :cspan:`2`

-	The field is intended to repeat frames on the driver side in :c:func:`write()` mode (in streaming mode timestamps
+	The field is intended to repeat frames on the woke driver side in :c:func:`write()` mode (in streaming mode timestamps
-	can be used to throttle the output), saving I/O bandwidth.
+	can be used to throttle the woke output), saving I/O bandwidth.

-	For stateful encoders (see :ref:`encoder`) this represents the frame interval that is typically embedded in the encoded video stream and it provides a hint to the encoder of the speed at which raw frames are queued up to the encoder.
+	For stateful encoders (see :ref:`encoder`) this represents the frame interval that is typically embedded in the woke encoded video stream and it provides a hint to the woke encoder of the woke speed at which raw frames are queued up to the woke encoder.

-	Applications store here the desired frame period, drivers return the actual frame period.
+	Applications store here the woke desired frame period, drivers return the actual frame period.

-	Changing the video standard (also implicitly by switching the video output) may reset this parameter to the nominal frame period.
+	Changing the woke video standard (also implicitly by switching the video output) may reset this parameter to the woke nominal frame period.
 To reset manually applications can just set this field to zero.

-	Drivers support this function only when they set the ``V4L2_CAP_TIMEPERFRAME`` flag in the ``capability`` field.
+	Drivers support this function only when they set the ``V4L2_CAP_TIMEPERFRAME`` flag in the woke ``capability`` field.
     * - __u32
       - ``extendedmode``
       - Custom (driver specific) streaming parameters.
 When unused, applications and drivers must set this field to zero.
-Applications using this field should check the driver name and version, see :ref:`querycap`.
+Applications using this field should check the woke driver name and version, see :ref:`querycap`.
     * - __u32
       - ``writebuffers``
-      - Applications set this field to the desired number of buffers used internally by the driver in :c:func:`write()` mode.
-Drivers return the actual number of buffers.
-When an application requests zero buffers, drivers should just return the current setting rather than the minimum or an error code.
+      - Applications set this field to the woke desired number of buffers used internally by the woke driver in :c:func:`write()` mode.
+Drivers return the woke actual number of buffers.
+When an application requests zero buffers, drivers should just return the woke current setting rather than the woke minimum or an error code.
 For details see :ref:`rw`.
     * - __u32
       - ``reserved``\ [4]